Cover photo for James Wendell Jackson, Sr.'s Obituary

 No flower deliveries please!
 In lieu of flowers, please consider making a donation to the Sanctuary Hospice House (Tupelo, MS) ~ https://www.sanctuaryhospicehouse.com/ or mail checks to: Sanctuary Hospice - PO Box 2177 - 5159 West Main Street -Tupelo, MS 38803

-To order memorial trees or send flowers to the family in memory of James Wendell Jackson Sr., please visit our flower store.
+To order memorial trees or send flowers to the family in memory of James Wendell Jackson, Sr., please visit our flower store.

 Service Schedule

-Upcoming Services
+Past Services

 Visitation